rjmacarthy/MiniGPT-4/README.md

 ## MiniGPT-4-ui

-This clone of https://github.com/Vision-CAIR/MiniGPT-4 which also provides a simple ui and API.
+This is a fork of https://github.com/Vision-CAIR/MiniGPT-4 which also provides a simple ui and API.

 ### Usage